-BRAINS AND BEHAVIOR: AN INTRODUCTION TO NEUROSCIENCE (Dr. Samantha Larimer Bousquet)
+BRAINS AND BEHAVIOR: AN INTRODUCTION TO NEUROSCIENCE (Dr. Samantha Larimer Bousquet and Dr. Doug Brusich)

 The field of neuroscience asks questions at multiple different levels.
 In this workshop students will examine brain anatomy both at the systems level (dissecting a sheep brain) and at a tissue/cellular level (staining and mounting rodent brain slices).
-Participants will also design and carry out an experiment to ask a behavioral question using hamsters as a model organism.
+Functions of the nervous system will be investigated using physiological measures in humans and behavioral experiments with fruit flies.

 COOL BIOLOGY!
 HOW DOES NATURE HANDLE WINTER?
 (Dr. David McCullough and Dr. Eric Merten)